tampererer/VirusTotal-Private-API-Maltego/README.md

 # Setup
 - Edit VT.py and set "apikey" variable with your API key.
-- Put VT.py and MaltegoTransform.py into your working directory. (e.g. C:\Maltego\Transforms\VirusTotal)
+- Put all python files into your working directory. (e.g. C:\Maltego\Transforms\VirusTotal)
 - Open VT.mtz to import Maltego configuration.
 - The current configuration uses the following directories, so you may have to change them according to your environment.
 (Maltego -> Transforms -> Transform Manager)